-The PhD program in Philosophy and the Humans Sciences includes the following activities: course, colloquia, research seminars, reading groups, journal clubs.
+The PhD program in Philosophy and the Humans Sciences includes the following activities: course, series of seminars and reading groups.

 The teaching program consists of 6 courses (3 credits each).
-The courses aim at providing the PhD students with a deep grasp on the core topics of the research areas of the Doctoral School.
-Given the interdisciplinary nature of the PhD program, the PhD students must also pick one course (9 credits) of their choice from a master program other than that of their area of specialization.
+The courses aim at providing students with a deep grasp on the core topics of the research areas of the Doctoral School.
+Given the interdisciplinary nature of the PhD program, students must also pick one course (9 credits) at their choice from a master program other than that of their area of specialization.

-The PhD candidates are expected to take part to series of reading groups, which focus on foundational and methodological issues; this is in order to provide the students with a common ground on philosophy and human sciences.
-In order to balance tradition and innovation, the reading groups are supported by a complementary activity, that is, journal clubs.
-These meetings aim at keeping the debate up to date with the contemporary research results.
+Students are expected to take part into series of reading groups, which focus on foundational and methodological issues; this is meant to provide the students with a common ground on philosophy and human sciences.
+These meetings also aim at keeping the participants up to date with the main contemporary research results.